 Most of us have a list of things we want in life.
 It can include a certain type of livelihood, a different lifestyle, maybe a different car or a bigger house, sometimes even different loved ones.
-It’s not uncommon to see people wishing if their parents were like someone else’s, if their partner was like someone else, if their life was different and so forth.
+It’s not uncommon to see people wishing their parents were like someone else’s, their partner was like someone else, their life was different and so forth.
 It’s not too bad — to wish for something different, for, desires propel most people to act and live a certain way.
 So, is there a way to be at peace while living in the materialistic world?
 Yes.
 How?
 Let me share with you a little story first.

 “You are joking.
 I don’t have anything worth $100k, but, if you think I do, I’ll gladly give it for even a fraction of that sum.”